Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Thankfully, you have us to help you figure it all out. 😉

 But, if you simply want to know the major differences between the two, here they are.
-The Harmony Elite includes a 65,000-color,128×128 pixels LCD touchscreen whereas the Ultimate has a 320X240 pixel QVGA screen.
-The Elite has an updated ergonomic design with the navigation buttons placed at the top of the remote as opposed to the Ultimate on the top, making the Elite easier to navigate.
-Moreover, the Elite’s battery is replaceable but the Ultimate’s is not.
+The Harmony Elite includes a 65,000-color,128×128 pixels LCD touchscreen where the Ultimate has a 320X240 pixel QVGA screen.
+The Elite has an updated ergonomic design with the navigation buttons placed at the top of the remote as opposed to the Ultimate at the bottom, making the Elite easier to navigate.
+Moreover, the Elite’s has a replaceable battery but the Ultimate does not.

 Let’s start with a side-by-side features comparison.